Is Anxiety Treatable?

 Anxiety disorders are generally the most common type of mental health disorder in the United States.
 It is estimated that anxiety disorders affect around 19% of adults in the U.S. every year.
 Women are usually more likely to experience anxiety disorders than men, and anxiety disorders often first appear in childhood or adolescence.

 Types of anxiety disorders can include generalized anxiety disorder, social anxiety disorder, panic disorder, agoraphobia, and specific phobias.
-Symptoms can vary depending on the type of anxiety disorder, but they typically include excessive worry or fear, avoidance of certain situations or objects, difficulty concentrating, and physical symptoms, such as increased heart rate and sweating.
+Symptoms can vary depending on the type of anxiety disorder, but they typically include excessive worry or fear, avoidance of certain situations or objects, difficulty concentrating, and physical symptoms of anxiety, such as increased heart rate and sweating.

 The following are three common anxiety disorders.